ErnestTheo/ErnestTheo.github.io/resumes.md

 * Assembled 20+ manufactured parts to troubleshoot and verify design assembly were made to specification

 #### EDUCATION
-** – Mechanical Engineering	December 2017
+*Bachelor of Science* – Mechanical Engineering	December 2017
 * *San Jose State University*